Book Review: Chop Suey Nation: The Legion Café and Other Stories From Canada’s Chinese Restaurants, by Ann Hui, Douglas and McIntyre, 2019.

 At about the same time, I was invited to a special Christmas banquet at the restaurant in the Montebello Hotel in Salmon Arm.
 It was the first time that I realized that there were dishes other than chop suey, chow mein, and fried rice, and I was disappointed that these old favourites weren’t there.
 This makes me wonder, what is “authentic” and what is not?
 A dim sum lunch or hot pot meal at a restaurant when I am in Vancouver or the combination plate I order for when we stop for lunch in Fraser Lake?

 Ann Hui concluded that “Chinese Canadian” wasn’t “fake cuisine”.
 It was really a “testament to creativity, perseverance, and resourcefulness” (p.
 199) and in that sense it is quintessentially Canadian.
-Her initial question was to explore the motivations that brought the restaurateurs to Canada, but came to think that the question should be who they came for, not what (p.
+Her initial question was to explore the motivations that brought the restaurateurs to Canada, but she came to think that the question should be who they came for, not what (p.
 241).
 The deep love of family and better lives for their children brought them to Canada, and convinced them that they could own and operate a “Chinese Canadian” restaurant, and drove them to work long hours to make an income.

 Hui writes “Bitter first, sweet later” (p.
 261).
 It is a mantra for all of us in pandemic times.